New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Age requirements among lenders vary; but in most cases one must be above a certain minimum age before they qualify for a retirement mortgage – usually over 55 years old.

 Interest only mortgages are an increasingly popular option for homeowners who want to pay off their mortgage over a shorter period of time than with a regular mortgage.
-Barclays Bank Equity Release, Santander Interest Only Lifetime Mortgages and Nationwide RIO Mortgages are some of the main providers of interest only mortgages, offering individuals the opportunity to repay the capital plus interest within a few years.
+Barclays Bank Equity Release, Santander Interest-Only Lifetime Mortgages and Nationwide RIO Mortgages are some of the leading providers of interest-only mortgages, offering individuals the opportunity to repay the capital plus interest within a few years.

 What is the downside to equity release?

-Equity release can effectively allow retired people to access funds from their homes.
+Equity release can help retired people access funds from their homes.
 However, this method has several risks.

 Is equity release a good idea?

-Equity release can be a good option for retired people who need to access funds from their homes.
+Equity release can be a suitable option for retirees who need to access funds from their homes.
 However, this method has several risks.

 It is vital to seek professional advice before entering into an equity release agreement to ensure that the product suits your circumstances and financial goals.

-You should also consider the potential risks involved, such as loss of inheritance, reduced eligibility for means-tested benefits and the potential for negative equity if house prices fall.
+You should also consider the potential risks, such as loss of inheritance, reduced eligibility for means-tested benefits, and the risk of negative equity if house prices fall.

 How does an equity release work?

 Equity release is a type of financial product that enables retired people to access money from their homes without selling it or moving out.
-This is typically done through a loan secured against the house or through the sale of a proportion of the equity in the property.
+This is typically done through a loan secured against the house or by selling a proportion of the property’s equity.

-Sometimes, a lifetime mortgage will be taken out, allowing homeowners to take out a loan that accrues interest over time and repay it when they pass away or move into long-term care.
+Sometimes, a lifetime mortgage is taken out, allowing homeowners to borrow money that accrues interest over time and repay it when they pass away or move into long-term care.

 Alternatively, an equity release plan may involve regular payments towards reducing the debt while retaining home ownership.